apache/mnemonic/README.md

         }

         /**
-         * callback for this non-valatile object recovery */
+         * callback for this durable object recovery */
         @Override
         public void initializeAfterRestore() {